DesmetQuentin/pyseasters/docs/install.rst

    .. tab-item:: Update

-      From within your ``pyseasters`` environment, and in the package directory (where the ``pyproject.toml`` is located),
+      From within your ``seastersdb`` environment, and in the package directory (where the ``pyproject.toml`` is located),
       **update the local code** with the newer features online (if any):